grandparkla/beta/eat-drink.markdown

 # Eat & Drink

-Find a multitude of dining options with our food trucks, pop-up markets and coffee shop.
+Grab a bite to eat at a food truck, pop-up market or the coffee shop.

 <ol>
   <li>